winterlovet44/udacity-mlops-project3/starter/model_card_template.md

 ## Ethical Considerations

-This model has been trained on Census data and not bias on any groups or people.
+- **Data**: This model trained on Census dataset and only use for learning.
+- **Diversity**: This model is neutral, it use different groups of features to train.
+It not bias on any group or people
+- **Fairness**: the model was evaluated with 3 metrics for entire dataset.
+The report about evaluation of each category can be found [here](https://github.com/winterlovet44/udacity-mlops-project3/blob/main/starter/slice_output.txt)

 ## Caveats and Recommendations